Quick Summary

 • Automated infrastructure provisioning with Terraform (IaC) to reduce manual errors.

-After this, their engineers could seamlessly manage AWS and GCP, reducing downtime and increasing productivity.
+After this, their AWS team could seamlessly manage AWS and GCP, reducing downtime and increasing productivity.

 Latency issues often arise when workloads are distributed across multiple clouds.
 Different cloud providers have varying network architectures, leading to slow response times and poor user experiences.